magicmq/pyspigot-documentation/docs/managers/core/packetevents.md

     You **do not** need to unregister your packet listeners when your script is stopped/unloaded.
 PySpigot will handle this for you.

-???+ note

-    Each script may only register one packet listener per packet type.
-Attempting to register a second listener for the same packet type within the same script will throw a `ScriptRuntimeException`.

 If you prefer to register packet listeners manually without using the decorator, the functions above are available as an alternative.

 ## Packet Types